Online marketing is the art of making users aware of your website and how your business can help them. Identifying your target market is key.

 Besides having lots of legitimate links coming to you from .gov or .edu websites, nothing adds web credibility more than reviews on the various web directories.
 Get these by asking your customers personally, putting signs ‘please review us’ in your place of business, or putting links to your directory URL’s on your website.
 Just be sure not to offer incentives for reviews, and don’t falsify reviews yourself (their algorithms are good at rooting this out).

-2017 saw mobile-friendliness as a ranking signal with Googles algorithm, along with page load time.
-These trends should continue, along with SSL secure status (https:) affecting rank and prompting a display of increasingly conspicuous ‘Secure Site’ icon next to search results.
+SSL secure status continues to be important (https:-about $60/year) affecting rank and prompting a display of increasingly conspicuous ‘Secure Site’ icon next to search results.

-In early 2018 Google switched their ranking to judge a website on its Mobile web presence.
+Google continues to judge a website on its Mobile web presence.
 This means that the algorithms will favor a site that has a mobile friendly presentation.

 Natural Language: More and more people are going to be asking queries of mobile devices.
 You need to be able to optimize for the Who, What, When, Where, and Why queries that drive natural language search.
 You can rise above competitors by including in your meta description or on-page content: word strings that somebody would do on a voice-recognition search on a mobile phone — for example the search; prices for rv storage Albuquerque brings up client Taylor Ranch Self Storage on page 1, by virtue of having the phrase in the page’s text – but in a way that works for a human reader; “Looking for prices for RV Storage Albuquerque? .